trannble/StanfordResearchDataVisualization/README.md

 # StanfordResearchDataVisualization

-(Data Science) Visualization models for a Stanford research project.
+This repository includes some example code of the process used to parse and analyze data for the Stanford research project.
+Please see the published research reports for more details.